Desideratus1/Desideratus1.github.io/_posts/0035-01-01-dusk-part-two-reckoning.md

 Thus ends this section.
 Titanshadow's font of magic is gone, the Sun is dead, Strength is ours, and the war continues with momentum on our side.
 I consider that a good day's work.

-[^fn-realm]: Compared to other things and people I've seen, anyway.
+[^fn-normal]: Compared to other things and people I've seen, anyway.
 Generally violent and at times unreasonable?
 Sure.
 A mess of souls and blood and bones that wants to eat everything it touches?
 No.
 [^fn-harpp]: Asura druid and also expert Marksman.
 [^fn-judas]: Human.
 Elementalist I think?
 [^fn-dhergos]: Done by Dhergos some ten thousand or so years ago.